Dental care is free* for children from birth until their 18th birthday… That’s something to smile about!

 If you are unable to attend an appointment, call 0800 TALK TEETH (825 583) as soon as possible so your appointment slot may be offered to another child.

 Dental Care for Primary School Aged Children (Year 1 to Year 8)

 Bee Healthy Mobile Vans visit most primary schools across the Wellington Region.
 This means school children are able to have their annual dental checks onsite, at school.

 Some schools are difficult to access with the Mobile Vans.
 Children at these schools will require an appointment at their local Bee Healthy Dental Clinic.
 You will receive a phone call or a letter in the post to arrange a suitable time.

-If your child requires further treatment (e.g. fissure sealant or filling), a letter will be sent home after their check up.
+If your child requires further treatment (e.g. fissure sealant, filling etc.), a letter will be sent home after their check up.
 Call 0800 TALK TEETH (825 583) to book this appointment at a time that suits you best.

 Your children can have their dental checks together, call us to arrange a suitable time for your family.

 For information about dental care for children in Year 9 or above please click here.